TIPS FOR MOTIVATING STAFF BEHIND THE BAR

 There is no better time to celebrate, reward and motivate your team, than right now!
 Shay Chamberlain, General Manager of Black Pearl offers tips for managers on how to inspire, energise and make your team feel valued.

-Events over the last few years have highlighted that our staff not only need us to lead with strength, they also need support, motivation and most of all they need to feel appreciated.
+Our staff not only need us to lead with strength, they also need support, motivation and most of all they need to feel appreciated.
 Here are some of the ways we are meeting our team’s needs at Black Pearl.

-We’ve all had to handle difficult conversations over the last few years – and my advice to you as a leader is to approach these from a position of empathy.
+We’ve all had to handle difficult conversations in our lives – and my advice to you as a leader is to approach these from a position of empathy.
 A lot of the time our staff just want to make sure they are heard so make sure you listen and act to try to appease their issues, as well as following up in a tangible way.
 This is why we involve our team in decision making where we can - particularly on issues that affect their role.
 This collaborative approach shows that we value their opinion and builds a sense of inherent ownership in the individual.
 At times I find leading a team similar to being a great friend.
 That’s what makes our industry so strong – we treat our team members like friends and family.

 We are a small bar with a tight knit team, the majority of the team having worked at the venue for at least two years.
 This has been an enormous advantage for us to navigate through these challenging times.
 We were already aware of each other's strengths and weaknesses, professionally and personally, which allowed us to support each other through whatever could arise.